 Continue reading “Approach listening with a positive attitude”

-Translation, as well as writing, is a form of production that relieves the pressure speaking entails.
-No one is looking, there is room for hesitation or a pause for the search of a word that conveys the exact meaning you want to express but doesn’t spring to mind.
-On account of all of these reasons and more, translation can be a very effective way to learn in a stress-free environment.
+Translation, like writing, creates less pressure than speaking.
+Since no one is watching, there’s room to hesitate or pause as you search for the perfect word to convey your exact meaning, even if it doesn’t immediately spring to mind.
+For all of these reasons and more, translation can be an effective way to learn in a stress-free environment.

-Naturally, you may be wondering about who is going to revise your text.
-The good news is that there is a “DIY” technique, so to speak.
+Naturally, you may be wondering who will revise your text.
+The good news is that there is a simple “DIY” technique.

-Broadly speaking, I am blessed to be surrounded by students who are into English and demonstrate interest and love for the language.
+Overall, I feel fortunate to be surrounded by students who are passionate about English and show genuine interest and appreciation for the language.”

 CREATE VISUALS AND LEARN IN THE PROCESS.

-There are multiple ways of recording vocabulary but the tendency to create “English word + translation” lists prevails.
-Finding an alternative to that makes vocabulary recording more entertaining and helps in the learning process since you are more involved in the “how”.
+There are multiple ways of recording vocabulary, but the tendency to create “English word + translation” lists prevails.
+Finding an alternative makes vocabulary recording more entertaining and helps you learn since you are more involved in the process.

 Going back to the idea of “collecting words”, you are more likely to remember a new item for your collection when you have devoted some attention to it.
 Where does it belong?
 How should I record it?
 To what extent is this useful for me?